Holocaust survivor, Henia Bryer, recalls,

 Shockingly, people are growing up without knowing about what really happened.

-27th January is Holocaust Remembrance Day in Europe and the United States of America to commemorate the date in 1945 that Auschwitz was liberated.
+January 27th is Holocaust Remembrance Day in Europe and the United States of America.
+This day is chosen to commemorate the date in 1945 that Auschwitz was liberated.
 However, all too often, acknowledgement of the Nazi atrocities and subtle anti-Semitism sit uncomfortably alongside each other.
 Some even equate the modern state of Israel with Nazi Germany, which goes to show how little of what actually happened is remembered.
 It is hard to forget the horrors of the Holocaust, but while some actively deny the scope or even the very existence of the atrocities, others simply grow up unaware of the history we vowed never to forget.